gamebooster/soundboard/README.md

    or `cargo install soundboard` (compile time is a coffee break)
 2. create soundboard config directory with soundboards (see below for example config)
 3. provide virtual microphone (instructions below)
-4. (optional) copy `web` directory in soundboard config directory for webui
-5. (optional) add youtube-dl and mkvextract to PATH variable to use youtube links as source
+4. (optional) add youtube-dl and mkvextract to PATH variable to use youtube links as source

 ## default usage